 Allow cookies to cool 2 minutes on the baking sheet.
 And then, while still warm, roll in confectioners' sugar or vanilla sugar.

 When cookies are completely cool, again roll in confectioners' sugar or vanilla sugar.
 Transfer to an airtight container.
-These will keep several weeks.
+They will keep several weeks.

 More Czech Christmas Cookie Recipes

-Basic Christmas Cookie Recipe: This basic Czech cookie is known as susenky and it can be formed into myriad shapes, some filled, so you'd never know it came from the same recipe.
+Basic Christmas cookies: This basic Czech cookie is known as susenky and it can be formed into myriad shapes, some filled, so you'd never know it came from the same recipe.

-Butter Cookie Recipe: Known as maslove pecivo in Czech, these cookies can be forced through a press or rolled into balls and indented to make thrumbprints and then topped with a cherry or nuts.
+Butter cookies: Known as maslove pecivo in Czech, these cookies can be forced through a press or rolled into balls and indented to make thumbprints and then topped with a cherry or nuts.

-Black and White Cookies Recipe: These are known as linecke testo dvoubarevne in Czech and are made with chocolate and vanilla doughs in various arrangements -- pinwheels, checkerboards and more.
+Black and white cookies: These are known as linecke testo dvoubarevne in Czech and are made with chocolate and vanilla doughs in various shapes—pinwheels, checkerboards, and more.

-Pirouette Cookies Recipe: These Parisian cookies are called parizske pecivo in Czech.
+Pirouette cookies: These Parisian cookies are called parizske pecivo in Czech.
 In the States, they are known as pirouettes made by tightly rolling cookies while still warm.

-Bears' Paws Recipe: In medvedi tlapicky, a cocoa-flavored dough is baked in madeleine pans and the cooled cookie ends are dipped into melted chocolate and four almond "claws" are inserted into the paw.
+Bears' paws cookies: In medvedi tlapicky, a cocoa-flavored dough is baked in French madeleine pans and the cooled cookie ends are dipped into melted chocolate and four almond "claws" are inserted into the paw.